BonoboPLC/lojjo_wiki/retail-sales-agents.md

 If a ticket is indeed a winner, you'll see the following and hear a winners sound.
 Please keep your devices volume turned up so that players can easily distinguish between winning and loosing tickets, by listening.

-Inform the Player that they have won and ask them if they want to cash out.
+Inform the Player that they have won and ask them if they want to receive their prize.

-If so, Scroll to the bottom of the page and choose "**Cashout**"
+If so, Scroll to the bottom of the page and choose "**CASHOUT**"

 ![Winning Ticket](/uploads/winning-ticket.png "Winning Ticket")